wilaak/radix-router/README.md

 ### Route Listing

-Use `list()` to retrieve all registered routes and their associated handlers.
+Retrieve registered routes and their associated handlers.
 Optionally pass a request path to filter results to routes matching that path.

 ```php
 // Print a formatted table of all routes